sigasi/sigasi_insights/manual/editor.md

 * module instantiations
 * case statements (based on variables/signals with an enumeration type)
 * SystemVerilog preprocessor/macro directives (`` `define``, `` `ifndef``, ...)
+* SystemVerilog include paths (`` `include "``): triggering autocomplete between the double quotes will present a list of files and folders.
+If you select a folder, trigger autocomplete again to get completions in this folder.

 ## Other editor features